api-platform/docs/admin/getting-started.md

 ## Installation

-Install the skeleton and the library:
+You'll need to install the skeleton and the library.

 Start by installing [the Yarn package manager](https://yarnpkg.com/) ([NPM](https://www.npmjs.com/) is also supported) and the [Create React App](https://facebook.github.io/create-react-app/) tool.